Data Science and Machine Learning Internship ...

 |Code can be reused thereby reducing redundancy||Does not support code reusability|

-OOPs (Object-Oriented Programming) is a type of programming which is based on objects rather than just functions and procedures.
+Object-Oriented Programming(OOPs) is a type of programming that is based on objects rather than just functions and procedures.
 Individual objects are grouped into classes.
 OOPs implements real-world entities like inheritance, polymorphism, hiding, etc into programming.
 It also allows binding data and code together.

 To know more about OOPs in JAVA, Python, and C++ you can go through the following blogs:

 An object is a real-world entity which is the basic unit of OOPs for example chair, cat, dog, etc. Different objects have different states or attributes, and behaviors.